PhD in Counseling

 What is the difference between a doctoral dissertation and a research project?

 PhD degrees in counseling often require students to complete a dissertation or a research project as part of degree requirements.
 A traditional dissertation is an independent piece of research completed by the student under the supervision and mentorship of a faculty member.
 This requirement is more common in research-focused doctoral degree programs; in some instances, a portfolio of published academic articles may also be accepted in lieu of a dissertation.
 Clinical or applied doctoral degrees may require students to complete a research project instead of a dissertation.
-The research project may be smaller in scale compared to a dissertation or only consist of a portion of a research project, such as a literature review or secondary data analysis.
+The research project may be smaller in scale than a dissertation or consist of only a portion of a research project, such as a literature review or secondary data analysis.

 Do I need to complete a practicum or an internship to earn a PhD in counseling?